Bushfires In Australia May Get Even Worse With 'Horrible Day' On Horizon

 In neighboring Victoria, Premier Dan Andrews has declared a state of disaster for large portions of the state.
 The Victorian government notes that this is the first time it has used these powers — which differ in structure and nomenclature from those of New South Wales — since they were established more than a decade ago.
 Residents in several areas have been asked to leave their homes for their own safety.

-Dozens of firefighters from the United States and Canada are set to join the ranks of more than 1,000 responders already battling the blazes in Victoria, which still numbered more than 50 as of Thursday.
+Dozens of firefighters from the United States and Canada are set to join the more than 1,000 responders already battling the blazes in Victoria, which still numbered more than 50 as of Thursday.

 Fires have also been reported in other states — including Queensland, Western Australia, South Australia and Tasmania.
-All told, the bushfires have killed at least 17 people, destroyed thousands of homes and burned more than 12 million acres of land — a mass of land that, when combined, is twice the size of New Hampshire.
+All told, the bushfires have killed at least 17 people, destroyed thousands of homes and burned more than 12 million acres of land — an area of land that, when combined, is twice the size of New Hampshire.

 At a news conference of his own Thursday, Prime Minister Scott Morrison urged residents in Victoria and New South Wales to "remain patient and remain calm" amid the emergency response.